Wooty-B/LX2K_Guide/Install-Windows-Qemu.md

    19. Press Space whenever prompted to launch the Windows 10 Installer.

-   20. Start the installer as usually, skipt the key activation, and choose custom.
+   20. Start the installer as usual, skip the key activation, and choose custom.

    21. When at the disk install screen, choose "Load Drivers" and load the following directory: